georgercarder/walk_thru_phase0/README.md

 ./deposit.sh
 ```

-This will guide us through the construction of keys and deposit data for our validator node and save the artifacts to a `validator_keys` folder within the working directory.
+This script will guide us through the construction of keys and deposit data for our validator node and save the artifacts to a `validator_keys` folder within the working directory.

 The `pubkey` is the validator public key.